 This means that you order what you want (within the menu of choices that the custom builder offers) and the developer delivers it.
 It’s very similar to ordering a new car.
 You choose colours, layouts, types of kitchen etc. This is a very convenient way to buy and self-build a house, but it will cost more than either of the other routes and your choices may be somewhat limited.

-At Unboxed Homes, we specialise in homes in London and the South East and so we build shells.
+At Unboxed Homes, we specialise in custom build homes in London and the South East and we build shells.
 This means that we will have sourced and bought the land, got planning permission, and all other consents like party wall awards.
 We will also manage some of the trickier and riskier parts of the build like ground-works, foundations, and the structure.

 * Source: NaCSBA research